 Sharing the Costs of a Growing City

 Residents and businesses alike have discovered that Tampa is a great place to live, work and play.
-This has resulted in increased construction and redevelopment activity, particularly in Downtown and South Tampa as well as in the Northeast/New Tampa area.
+This has resulted in increased construction and redevelopment activity, particularly in the Downtown and South Tampa areas, as well as in the Northeast (New Tampa) areas.

-Meeting this demand for additional water services requires the Water Department to improve the existing water infrastructure in these areas so that we can provide adequate water pressure and capacity.
-These improvements include adding new transmission water mains as well as improvements to pumping stations, and storage infrastructure capacity.
+Meeting this demand for additional water services requires the Water Department to improve the existing water infrastructure, such as pumping stations, as well as adding new transmission mains in these areas so that we can provide adequate water pressure and storage capacity.

 Why does the Water Department charge an additional fee for new construction or redevelopment in certain areas?